FabioH7/holbertonschool-validation/module3_task3/DEPLOY.md

 #### Tag

-1.Tag
+1. Tag:
-How to tag customize where the application logs are written?
+   How to customize where the application logs are written?

 #### Zip

-1.Zip
+1. Zip:
-How to tag customize where the application logs are written?
+   How to customize where the application logs are written?